21st Annual Course on Religion, Spirituality and Health

 • Statistics and modeling

-• Where to obtain funding for research in this area
+• Where and how to obtain funding outside of NIH for research in this area

 • Writing a research paper for publication; getting it published